prpole/dissertation/chapter2/main.md

-London's understanding of difference---different species-beings within the same human species---comes to its sharpest point in his attempts to imagine the futurity of human species-being.
+London's understanding of difference---different species-beings within the same human species---comes to its sharpest point in his attempts to imagine the futurity of species-being.
 In turning the focus of his species-thinking towards the future rather than the past, he moves beyond the strictly technological, or artificial, prosthetic humanity to adopt a perspective that is more concerned with the human's influence on the natural world.
-London's speculative species-being is still reminiscent of Marxian species-being in many of its basic characteristic.
+London's speculative species-being is still reminiscent of Marxian species-being in many of its basic characteristics.
 But where the historical version resembles the Marx who says "industry...is the *open book* of the essential powers of man," the speculative version more closely resembles the Marx who says that "man reproduces the whole of nature" in a form of "life-engendering